Disclosure: We review VPNs independently, however we may earn commissions if you buy a VPN via links on our site.

 • Torrenting: 5%

-SuperVPN is an unsafe and untrustworthy free VPN.
-While it's fast, it has a dangerous logging policy, worrying links to China, and it won't even unblock web content.
-We discourage using this VPN, and if you already have it installed on your Android smartphone, we advise uninstalling it immediately.
+SuperVPN is one of the most dangerous and untrustworthy free VPNs we’ve reviewed.
+It has an invasive logging policy, weak security features, worrying links to China, and it can’t unblock any web content.
+We strongly discourage using this VPN.
+If you already have it installed on your Android smartphone, we advise uninstalling it immediately.

 SuperVPN Free VPN Client Category Ratings